flowcontrol12/docu/docs/04-User Guide/Configuration/01-General Settings/01- System Status_.md

 - Action - buttons Stop, Restart and Show logs

-- Show logs button - opens the window with a table containing event Timestamp and Message related to it.
-Download button allows to save logs to a local disk
+- Show logs button - opens the window with a table containing the event Timestamp and Message related to it.
+The download button allows you to save logs to a local disk.

 ---

 **System logs**

-- Generate logs button - generates a log file which is saved on the user's local disk
+- Generate logs button - generates a log file saved on the user's local disk.

 ---